edgelesssys/constellation/rfc/external-kms.md

 Currently, only the ClusterKMS backend is used, which uses the master secret from the Kubernetes secrets to derive the DEKs.
 The clients of the CKMS are the join-service and the CSI drivers.

+### Recovery

+When a node boots, the disk-mapper will setup the encrypted state disk during initramfs.
+To decrypt an already existing disks, the disk-mapper will ask all available joinservice instances for a decryption key for it's current disk UUID.
+In case there is no join-service instance that can provide the decryption key, manual recovery becomes necessary.

+To enable manual recovery the disk-mapper starts a recovery server.
+The recovery server waits for a `recover` gRPC call.
+During a `recover` call the CLI will attest the measurements of the node.
+After successful attestation the CLI will provide a disk decryption key and measurement secret for the given disk UUID.
+The measurement secret, together with a measurement salt (not secret) is used to derive the clusterID.

+*Changes for eKMS; regarding disk decryption:*
+* Recovery server additionally accepts one KMS URI and one storage URI instead of a masterSecret.
+* The current flow (provide masterSecret directly) will still be supported in case no eKMS is used.
+* If recovery server receives KMS+storage URIs it will query the storage URI for a DEK that matches it's current disk UUID.
+* Upon retrieval of the disk DEK it will ask the KMS URI for decryption of the DEK.

+*Changes for eKMS; regarding clusterID:*
+* Additionally to the DEK to decrypt the state disk, the recovery server will ask for a second DEK that is used as measurementSecret.
+* The measurementSecret DEK can be used like the existing value.

 ### Implemented, but yet unused features

 There are CKMS backends for Azure, GCP, and AWS.